 The kitchen island colors on trend vary depending on your kitchen's look.

-For painted kitchens, dark blues and greys are ideal for kitchen islands, helping to add depth to an otherwise plain design.
-While more modern schemes include burnished metal trims and handles alongside clean white and grey cabinets.
+For painted kitchens, dark blues and grays are ideal for kitchen islands, helping to add depth to an otherwise plain design.
+While more modern schemes include burnished metal trims and handles alongside clean white and gray kitchen cabinet ideas.

 Faux marble worktops with waterfall edges encasing an island are also proving increasingly popular, pairing pattern with an easy-to-clean durable surface.